kmcquil/Ch3_Landis_Climate_Species_Interactions/Models/Diagnostics/watershed_model_diagnostics.md

 ![My Image](Figs/npp.png)

 - The average ET is 887 mm yr-1.
-    - (Oishi et al., 2018) found using the flux tower at Coweeta from 2011 - 2015 that average ET is 856 mm yr-1.
+    - Streamflow and precipitation from WS14 and WS18 were used to calculate ET as P-Q using a vegetation year from May - June.
+The average ET from 2011 - 2020 was 1016 mm yr-1.
+(Oishi et al., 2018) found using the flux tower at Coweeta from 2011 - 2015 that average ET was 856 mm yr-1.
+Our model estiamte falls within this range.
 ![My Image](Figs/et.png)

 - The average AGB is 22,659 g biomass.